History of the Long Island Rail Road: 2010s–present: Expansions and Hurricane Sandy

 On January 4, 2017, a train derailed at Atlantic Terminal, injuring 103 passengers.

 On March 23, 2018, a Ronkonkoma Branch train heading towards Penn Station struck a car that drove the tracks from a GPS at Mineola station, no injuries are reported.

 On February 26, 2019, a Ronkonkoma Branch train headed for Penn Station struck a truck and derailed, damaging the platform at the Westbury station and killing all three occupants of the truck.

 To accommodate an expected increase in Long Island Rail Road ridership once the East Side Access is completed, the LIRR planned to build a third Main Line track from Floral Park to Hicksville.
 This would include purchasing properties in the track's right of way, eliminating grade crossings (in conjunction with New York State Department of Transportation), relocating existing stations, and reconfiguring Mineola station.
 The project was delayed several times, but in January 2016, Governor Andrew Cuomo announced a transportation improvement plan which included several million dollars in funding to restart third track development.
 A groundbreaking ceremony for the third track project was held on September 5, 2018.
 The project cost $1.8 billion.
 The third track opened in several phases and was completed by October 2022.

 In July 2019, plans to open a new station on the Main Line at Elmont were announced.
 The station is the first entirely new LIRR station built in over 40 years and is intended to primarily service the recently opened UBS Arena and the Elmont neighborhood.
 The station was opened in three phases.
-The eastbound platform opened for event days only on November 20, 2021, the westbound platform opened on October 6, 2022, also for event days only, and then finally full service was initiated on February 27, 2023.

-On January 23, 2023, Grand Central Madison was officially opened as work on East Side Access concluded after 15 years.
-Limited shuttle service to Jamaica began on January 25, 2023, with full through service east of Jamaica starting in late February of that same year.
+The eastbound platform opened for event days only on November 20, 2021,. the westbound platform opened on October 6, 2022, also for event days only, and then finally full service was initiated on February 27, 2023.
+A month earlier, on January 25, 2023, Grand Central Madison was officially opened as work on its east side access concluded after 15 years.
+Limited shuttle service to Jamaica initially served the station.
+Full service at the station began on February 27, 2023, with trains continuing beyond Jamaica to most branches.